 - Exercises, printable worksheets and workbooks based on empirical research, and much, much more!

-Love Is an Action Verb is your handbook for romance; profoundly personal yet universally applicable.
-If you like well-researched information and relatable, humorous writing, then you’ll enjoy Laura Silverstein’s supportive book.
+The Love Is an Action Verb series is your handbook for romance, profoundly personal yet universally applicable.
+You’ll enjoy Laura Silverstein’s action-oriented books if you like well-researched information and relatable, humorous writing with fun interactive exercises.

 Love Is an Action Verb